-Teaching English as a Foreign Language (TEFL) qualification is what usually required by employers in the case if you want to teach English abroad.
-TEFL courses will allow you to work in schools and other learning institutions even if you don’t have previous teaching experience.
-You can find TEFL courses and materials on the following platforms
+Teaching English as a Foreign Language (TEFL) qualification is what usually required by employers in case if you want to teach English abroad.
+TEFL courses will allow you to work in schools and other learning institutions even if you have no previous teaching experience.
+You can find TEFL courses and materials on the following platforms:

 Some of these platforms will allow you to instantly see which job opportunities you will have after finishing the courses so you can plan your trip beforehand.

 Part-time courses are great for you when you are on your gap year.
 You can choose what and where you want to learn as you can take courses abroad.
 The variety of subjects is impressive – you can learn almost everything including languages, medicine, journalism, arts, etc.

 Working or Taking an Internship